Safe at School

 If you have more questions about your child's rights or need help with on-going problems related to diabetes care at school, call us at 1-800-DIABETES (342-2383) or send an email to AskADA@diabetes.org.
 Our call center will ask you a few questions about your issue and send your request to the Legal Advocate Program for review and possible assistance.

-While the American Diabetes Association attempts to ensure that all legal information is accurate and current, this general legal information is not a substitute for individualized legal advice, particularly in relation to information related to state or local laws or regulations.
+While the ADA attempts to ensure that all legal information is accurate and current, this general legal information is not a substitute for individualized legal advice, particularly in relation to information related to state or local laws or regulations.
 The law may change or have additional exceptions or interpretations.
-The American Diabetes Association and its employees are not responsible for any negative results arising from improper reliance on the above information.
+The ADA and its employees are not responsible for any negative results arising from improper reliance on the above information.
 For detailed and individualized legal advice or representation, contact a locally licensed attorney.